nanodesigns/nanosupport/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Create a fully featured Support Center within your WordPress environment without any third party system dependency, completely FREE
+Create a fully featured Support Center within your WordPress environment without any third party system dependency, completely FREE.
+The built-in Knowledgebase is to inform public with generalized queries.

 == Description ==
 Create a fully featured Support Center within your WordPress environment without any third party system dependency, for completely FREE of cost.

-**No** 3rd party support ticketing system required, **no** external site/api dependency, **simply** create your own fully featured Support Center within your WordPress environment, and take your support into the next level.
+**No** 3rd party support ticketing system required, **no** external site/API dependency, **simply** create your own fully featured Support Center within your WordPress environment, and take your support into the next level.

+It has built-in Knowledgebase that is integrated to put generalized information for public acknowledgement.

 = What is it? =